junh1024/junh1024-Documents/Audio/Surround/Home Theater Audio Formats Myths.md

 ### It's hard to have consistent height content
 FALSE.
 [Boom library](https://www.boomlibrary.com/shop/?swoof=1&pa_producttype=3d-surround) have released a few 3D surround libraries with room tones & weather FX recorded with a 8.0 mic array.

-### It's expensive to deliver Atmos content for cinema.
+### It's expensive to deliver Atmos content for cinema for independent creators
-FALSE.
+FALSE, probably.
 You can:
-1. Convert your master with the Atmos Conversion Tool to IMF IAB, then use free software such as OpenDCP to make a package (I haven't tested this)
+1. Convert your master with the Atmos Conversion Tool to IMF IAB, then use free software such as OpenDCP to make a package
 2. Bring along a HDMI device which plugs into the projector.
 Cinema Atmos hardware can play back consumer formats such as EC3.
+NB: EC3 has reduced objects.

+I have tested neither workflow.
+Depending on budget or other factors, you may need to monitor on a Atmos-certified facility &/ use more standard workflows.

 ### Dolby charges license fees per title